 In November, the National Circus School's new premises were officially opened on the corner of 2nd Avenue and Jarry.

 Opening of TOHU, the Cité des arts du cirque's public building.
 This building houses the very first round theatre hall in North America and is the welcome centre for the Saint-Michel Environmental Complex.

-Termination of the inert materials landfill and final covering in progress.
 Opening of the TAZ, Canada’s largest indoor skate park.